-As 2020 shows though, it might be a good idea to have an indoor bike trainer at home for any time of year.
+As 2020 and 2021 shows though, it might be a good idea to have an indoor bike trainer at home for any time of year.
 Who knows when we will be locked down next!

 I also use a cheap bike trainer when I can't get outside on the bicycle.
 Here's one from when I was preparing for a European cycling tour during the winter in the UK.